Let It Happen: Background

 "Let It Happen" is about "finding yourself always in this world of chaos and all this stuff going on around you and always shutting it out because you don't want to be part of it.
 But at some point, you realize it takes more energy to shut it out than it does to let it happen and be a part of 'it'."
 The theme of Currents is personal transition, and "Let It Happen" was sequenced as the album's opening song to exemplify acceptance.

 Parker detailed the song's globetrotting development in an interview with Under the Radar in 2015:

 Composition

-"Let It Happen" is a psychedelic pop, disco and synth-pop song.
+"Let It Happen" is a psychedelic pop, disco, synth-pop and psychedelic rock song.
 At one point, the song begins to skip, reminiscent of a skipping compact disc.
 Producer Kevin Parker included this as an extension of his fascination with glitches in playback.
 Nearing the song's conclusion, Parker begins singing wordless melodies through a keyboard sampler.
 He intended to write lyrics for the section, which he dubbed the "speaking in tongues version", but found that it lacked the "groove" of its original incarnation.
 In keeping with the song's title and subject matter, he left the gibberish in the final track.